GannettDigital/simulato/docs/_pages/best-practices.md

 ## File Structure

 When creating components, matching the system under test's file structure allows for ease of development.
 It will allow anyone working with the HTML files to know which components represent that view so the components can be updated side by side with any changes to the view.
-Constraining your component to only model what that is included with any given HTML will help keep models smaller, consistent with the system views, and help guide you create the component.
+Constraining your component to only model what is included with any given HTML will help keep models smaller, consistent with the system views, as well as help guide you to create the component.

 System Under Test Files: